earthly/earthly/docs/earthfile/earthfile.md

 The command `ARG` declares a variable (or arg) with the name `<name>` and with an optional default value `<default-value>`.
 If no default value is provided, then empty string is used as the default value.

 This command works similarly to the [Dockerfile `ARG` command](https://docs.docker.com/engine/reference/builder/#arg), with a few differences regarding the scope and the predefined args (called builtin args in Earthly).
-For more information see [builtin args](../guides/builtin-args.md).
 The variable's scope is always limited to the current target's recipe and only from the point it is declared onwards.
+For more information regarding builtin args, see the [builtin args page](./builtin-args.md).

 The value of an arg can be overridden either from the `earth` command